Detoxing Your Smile: How to Transition to a Toxic Free Dental Care

 What Is a Dental Implant Infection?

-In another article, we have explained what dental implants are and answered all of the questions regarding how they work.
 Peri-implantitis or dental implant infection is a condition that is characterized by bone and gum infection at the site of the implant.
 It can vary from a slight soreness to gum and bone degradation.
 However, there is little to no pain, so it can develop silently and quickly.

 What Are The Signs of Dental Implant Infection?

-How Dental Implant Infection Is Diagnosed?
+How Is Dental Implant Infection Diagnosed?

 Dental implant infection is usually diagnosed in your routine six-month checkups after your procedure.
 So, never miss an appointment.
 During these checkups, your dentist will examine your natural teeth and the implant sites for inflammation, infection, or instability.
 If there is a suspicion, your doctor takes an X-ray and probes around the implant to determine the level of inflammation and infection.
 After all these steps, you can have a treatment plan.